This article was updated on August 7, 2018.

 It's Not All About the Benjamins

 Bersin also highlights that today's organizations are going "through a 'crew shift' as boomer generation employees retire, and Millennials and young people enter management and high value positions."
-Candidates today, especially Millennials, may look beyond competitive salaries when they make their employment decisions.
+Candidates today, especially millennials, may look beyond competitive salaries when they make their employment decisions, reports the Los Angeles Times.
 Consider other elements of the employee experience when creating overall compensation packages, including benefits, overtime and scheduling flexibility, as well as extra perks such as gym memberships, free coffee and snacks and the opportunity to work from home.

 To fully understand how employees across generations perceive the way your organization stacks up, it is vital for you to have access to current benchmarks across multiple dimensions, such as: